Now you are ready to discover what TRUMPET MYTHS are to be avoided:

 The sound of a principle trumpet in an orchestra is entirely different to that of a lead big band trumpeter.

-With hours of premium highly-specialised videos, exercises, tips & tricks, not to mention our community of highly motivated players, the Mystery to Mastery WindWorks program is the quickest way to level-up your trumpet playing ability.
-Sign up for a 7 day free trial!
-No credit card required.
+With hours of brand new premium highly-specialised videos, new concepts and exercises, tips & tricks, not to mention our community of highly motivated players on the FORUM, the revolutionary WindWorks program is the new era of Mystery to Mastery.